-A painful bump on or around the ear may be a boil.
-Boils occur when a bacterial skin infection develops in a hair follicle or oil gland.
+A painful bump on or around the ear may be a boil, which occurs when a bacterial skin infection develops in a hair follicle or oil gland.
 Over time, pus collects in the lump.
-A person with a boil on the ear may find it both physically uncomfortable and aesthetically displeasing.
+Boil sometimes go away, or pop, on their own without treatment.

 In this article, we look at the common causes of boils on the ear and how to identify them.
 We also discuss treatment, home remedies, and when to see a doctor.

 Boils, which are also known as furuncles or carbuncles,